Democratic Senator Has Response For Critics Of Her Tough Questioning Of Trump Nominees: ‘F**k Them’

 Engelhard responded by saying that he had never done anything of the kind.
 Since then, the Democratic senator has repeated this question — directly but politely — to every judicial nominee favored by Donald Trump, garnering her a reputation for being crude.

-But what such a line of questioning does is that if any of the Trump appointees are later revealed to have a history of sexual misconduct, they can be indicted because of having perjured to the senate.
+But what such a line of questioning does is that if any of the Trump appointees are later revealed to have a history of sexual misconduct, they can be indicted because of having perjured to the Senate.

 “As I tell my staff,” Hirono replies when confronted about the criticism she has received for her tough line of questioning, “people are getting screwed in this country every single second, minute, hour of the day.
 And, by our efforts, if we can decrease that number, we will be making a difference.
 We will be doing our jobs.”